 What is an ATAR?

-In Victoria, ATARs are calculated by the Victorian Tertiary Admissions Centre (VTAC).
-They use your Victorian Certificate of Education (VCE) results to calculate your ATAR score.
-To have your score calculated, you need to have completed at least four VCE studies in a recognised combination.
-Then, you'll be notified of your ATAR.
+In Victoria, ATARs are calculated by the Victorian Tertiary Admissions Centre (VTAC) when you complete the Victorian Certificate of Education (VCE).
+VTAC uses the VCE results issued by the Victorian Curriculum and Assessment Authority (VCAA) to calculate ATAR scores.
+You need to have completed at least four VCE studies in a recognised combination to have your ATAR calculated.

-When you apply for tertiary courses, VTAC forwards your ranking to your chosen institutions.
-Your ATAR can help determine your eligibility, alongside other course requirements.
-Each tertiary institution sets the ATAR required for its courses.
+When you complete VCE, VTAC notifies you of your ATAR.
+If you apply for tertiary courses, VTAC forwards your ranking and applications to tertiary institutions.
+In addition to other course requirements, the ATAR can determine your eligibility for tertiary courses.
+Each tertiary institution sets the ATAR required for its courses, as well as other course entry requirements.

 What is a study score?

 A study score is a ranking (not actually a score) that shows how well you performed in a study (subject) at unit 3 and 4 level, compared to everyone else in Victoria who took that study.
-Study scores are calculated by the Victoria Curriculum and Assessment Authority (VCAA) and are used by VTAC to calculate your ATAR.
+Study scores calculated by the VCAA will be used by VTAC to calculate the ATAR.

 The maximum study score is 50.
-Each year, and for every study, the mean study score is set at 3.
-For studies with large enrolments (1000 or more), a score of between 23 and 37 indicated that you are in the middle range of students and a score of 38 or more shows that you are in the top 15%.
+Each year, and for every study, the mean study score is set at 30.
+For studies with large enrolments (1000 or more), a score of between 23 and 37 indicates that you are in the middle range of students and a score of 38 or more shows that you are in the top 15%.

 How is the ATAR calculated?

-Your ATAR is calculated based on up to six study scores.
+The ATAR is calculated by VTAC from an aggregate, based on up to six VCE scaled study scores.
 It is produced by adding together:

-- your highest scaled study scores for three additional permissible studies
+- your highest scaled study scores for three additional permissible studies, and

 - 10% of the scaled study scores for the fifth and sixth permissible studies.

-Students are then ranked and a percentage is assigned to distribute students as evenly as possible over a 100-point scale.
+Students are then ranked in order of their aggregate and a percentage rank is assigned to distribute students as evenly as possible over a 100-point scale.

-Finally, the percentage is converted to an ATAR, which is an estimate of the percentage of the population that you outperformed.
-So if you receive an ATAR of 60, it means your performed better than 60% of students that year.
+Finally, the percentage rank is converted to an ATAR.
+The ATAR is an estimate of the percentage of the population that you outperformed.
+So if you receive an ATAR of 60, it means you performed better than 60% of students that year.